 By Bus: 106, 254, 309, 388, D3, D6, 8 (and N8), 309, D6, and N253 are a few minutes off the Vagina museum entrance.

 What to expect

-Just to be clear, the word “museum” might be a bit confusing; currently, the display forms more an exhibition rather than an entire museum but this is OK (and expected) since this is the first stage towards their future permanent premises.
-The people behind this idea have been doing an excellent job since 2017 (when the project founded) and they are trying hard to be trans-inclusive and as accurate as possible when it comes to the terminology, anatomy facts and message delivery.
+Just to be clear, the word “museum” might be a bit confusing; currently, the display forms more of an exhibition rather than an entire museum but this is OK (and expected) since this is the first stage toward their future permanent premises.
+The people behind this idea have been doing an excellent job since 2017 (when the project was founded) and they are trying hard to be trans-inclusive and as accurate as possible when it comes to the terminology, anatomy facts, and message delivery.

 Having said that please expect a small but super informative exhibition full of facts that even people with higher education don’t know/ choose to ignore/ have yet to realise.
 Myths like “having a lot of PIV sex will cause the vagina to get loose”, “pubic hair is unhygienic”, “period blood contains toxins” etc are finally debunked.

 *Important Information Bite: the team explains why they controversially called the museum “Vagina” here*